mccaffary/ChatGPT-Domain-Specific-Language/README.md

 ![](images/chatgpt_dsl_header_figure.png)
-> After some example code prompts, ChatGPT attempts to write code in a novel, functional DSL.
+> After some example code prompts, ChatGPT attempts to write code in a novel, functional DSL known as 'SIL'.

 [^1]: There is [evidence](https://arxiv.org/abs/2202.07646) that LLM memorisation is promoted by the frequency of training example presentation and the number of relevant tokens used to prompt the model.